SportsMed News

 April 22, 2016

-Flat Feet/Falling Arches Foot Conditions: Flat Feet
+Flat Feet/Falling Arches flat feet

 Flat feet or falling arches is a condition where there is little to no arch on the inside of your foot, causing the sole (bottom of feet) to come into contact with the floor.
 Tendons on the bottom of your feet attach the heel and foot bones and these tendons form the arch.
 If for some reason, these tendons do not pull, the result is little to no arch.